Mother Nature Calls

 Mother Nature Calls is the second album by the English band Cast, released on 14 April 1997 by Polydor.
 It spawned four singles: "Free Me", "Guiding Star", "Live the Dream" and "I'm So Lonely".

 Critical reception

 AllMusic's Stephen Thomas Erlewine was critical of Power's melodies lacking in memorability and his lyrics being "naive and [often] embarassingly simplistic" that the rest of the band can't convey it well, concluding that: "When the tunes and attitude are there, such weaknesses are easy to overlook, but since Cast comes up deficient on both counts, Mother Nature Calls is simply a dull listen."
+Ted Kessler, writing in the NME, called the album a "victory of the ears", comparing it favourably to previous album All Change.

 In a retrospective review, Jamie Atkins of Record Collector said the album offered "more of the same" as its predecessor, "but considerably duller", bar the "shimmering Guiding Star, one of their better moments".